couchbase/java-dcp-client/README.md

  - [x] Rebalance Support
  - [ ] (Re)Start from specific session state
  - [ ] Pausing and Restarts
+ - [ ] Stream up to a specific point in time for a vbucket and then stop

 # Installation
 Currently no artifacts are published to maven central, but you can check out the project from github and build it on your own.
 It is a maven-based